 Welcome to GRISO

-The GRISO Science Network is an international, multidisciplinary group of scientists interested in advancing collective understanding of problems related to Greenland ice sheet change, and its interaction with the ocean, the atmosphere and the marine ecosystems.
-It builds on activities initially led by the U.S. CLIVAR Working Group on Ice Sheet Ocean Interactions, and continued through a series of activities primarily funded by the National Science Foundation.
+GRISO is an international, multidisciplinary network of scientists interested in advancing collective understanding of problems related to Greenland ice sheet change, and its interaction with the ocean, the atmosphere, the marine ecosystems and local communities.
+It builds on activities initially led by the U.S. CLIVAR Working Group on Ice Sheet Ocean Interactions, and continued through a series of activities primarily funded by the National Science Foundation including a recent ACCELNet Grant (2020-2024).
 Specific objectives of this group are:

 - to facilitate the interaction of groups and disciplines working on different aspects of this problem